SoftEtherVPN/SoftEtherVPN/src/BUILD_UNIX.md

 ```

-# Build from source code and instal
+# Build from source code and install

 To build the programs from the source code, run the following commands: